urtzienriquez/zotero.nvim/README.md

 # Then in Zotero: Tools → Add-ons → Install From File → select the .xpi
 ```

-After installing and restarting Zotero, open an item's edit buffer with `<leader>ze`.
+After installing and restarting Zotero, the features above become available.

 ## License